Brondell01/Brondell01.github.io/README.md

 - [Data Structures and Algorithms](#data-structures-and-algorithms)
 - [Databases](#database)

+Beyond focusing on these specific areas, it is important for me to mention that there are other less obvious tools and skills at play here.
+A great deal of communication is required in any large project.
+It's difficult to showcase a "team" mentality on a personal project for school, but I would be a liar if I didn't include credit to the communication skills that made this possible.
+While maybe not traditional, using online resources that connect developers has proven to be a very important tool for me to build this application.
+Insights and direction have been gleaned through multiple interactions, and it is possible for others to comment on my work through the use of my Git profile for this project.
+These experiences closely align with those that a developer may encounter in a professional working environment.

 ## Code Review
 For this artifact I've taken the time to run through a formal code review process of the Inventory Application.
 As stated, this application provides a great opportunity to showcase various skills.
 The code review here will set a functional baseline for the artifact as it stood prior to this course.
 It's important to remember that this artifact was created for a previous course and the planned enhancements I discuss in the review will not only improve the existing code base but expand its functionality to match the project requirements.